dev999900001111/auto-gen-for-angular/README.md

 ## cost
-The cost of the sample 000-requirements.md was about 300,000 tokens, or about 50 yen.
+The cost of the sample 000-requirements.md was about 300,000 tokens, or about $0.4 yen.

-If you use GPT-4 for all source generators, it costs about 700 yen.
+If you use GPT-4 for all source generators, it costs about $6.

 ## Usage